+Cost

-Cost: Itinerant lessons are free if the student has their own instrument.
-Otherwise instrument hire cost is: \$70 per year (to take home and use for practising and lessons).
+Itinerant music lessons are free if the student has their own instrument.

+Otherwise, instrument hire cost is \$80.00 per year (to take home and use for practising and lessons - subject to availability).

 Spanish

 Spanish is the second most spoken language in the world.
 Spanish is spoken not only in Spain but also in more than twenty countries in Latin America and in southern areas of the United States.